ldesi/virtualization_technologies_course/3_container_virtualization/README.md

 ## Tutorial Docker and Swarm

-This tutorial requires three Linux hosts which have Docker installed and can communicate over a network.
+This tutorial requires three Linux hosts with Docker installed and can communicate over a network creating a Docker swarm.
 These can be physical machines, virtual machines, or hosted in some other way.
-One of these machines is a manager (called manager1) and two of them are workers (worker1 and worker2).
+One of these machines will be the swarm manager (called manager1) and the other two the swarm workers (worker1 and worker2).

 ### 1. Install Docker

-You need to install Docker on all of the 3 host machines (let's assume the names equal to _dockertest1_, _dockertest2_, and _dockertest3_):
+Firstly, you need to install Docker on all of the 3 host machines (let's assume the names equal to _dockertest1_, _dockertest2_, and _dockertest3_):

 ```
 apt-get update